lambdablockchain/lambda-node/doc/translation_process.md

 ### Step 3: Translate strings

-On [Crowdin](https://crowdin.com/project/bitcoin-cash-node), click on your language and then on `bitcoin_en.ts` to begin translating.
+On [Crowdin](https://crowdin.com/project/lambda-node), click on your language and then on `lambda_en.ts` to begin translating.
 Select a source string you want to translate and enter your translation.

 At the bottom of the screen, you will find helpful automatic suggestions.
 Click